mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 *All items turned in after the due-date will be penalized 5 percent per class-day late, unless a valid excuse is provided.*

 ***Quizzes about reading material will be administered if students are routinely not prepared.
-If discussion is productive throught the semester, all students will receive all 'quiz' points.*
+If discussion is productive throughout the semester, all students will receive all 'quiz' points, provided they have regularly attended class*

 Letter grades will be based on typical A, B, C, D, F scheme: